message/iata/TR.md

-Published 31.05.2021
+Published 02.06.2021
-1. Flights arriving directly from Brazil and South Africa are suspended.
+1. Flights from Brazil and South Africa are suspended.
  - This does not apply to humanitarian and repatriation flights.
-2. Passengers who in the past 10 days have been in Brazil, India or South Africa are subject to quarantine for 14 days.
+2. Passengers must have a negative PCR test taken at most 72 hours before arrival, if in the past 14 days have been in Afghanistan, Bangladesh, Brazil, India, Nepal, Pakistan, South Africa or Sri Lanka.
-3. Passengers and airline crew are subject to medical screening.
-4. Until 3 June 2021, passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+3. Passengers arriving from Egypt, Iran, Singapore or the United Kingdom, must have a negative PCR test taken at most 72 hours before arrival.
+4. Passengers arriving from a country other than Egypt, Iran, Singapore or the United Kingdom, could be subject to a PCR test at their final destination in Turkey.
+5. Passengers arriving from a country other than Afghanistan, Bangladesh, Brazil, Egypt, India, Iran, Nepal, Pakistan, Singapore, South Africa, Sri Lanka, United Kingdom, must:
+ - have a negative PCR test taken at most 72 hours before arrival; or
+ - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival.
-- This does not apply to:
+This does not apply to:
-- nationals of Hungary with a COVID-19 vaccination certificate stating that they received the vaccine in Hungary;
-- nationals of Serbia with a COVID-19 vaccination certificate stating that they received the vaccine in Serbia;
-- nationals of Turkey with a COVID-19 vaccination certificate stating that they received the vaccine in Turkey.
-They must be arriving from Hungary or Serbia;
+ - passengers with a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival;
-- nationals of Hungary, Serbia and Turkey who are younger than 18 years.
-They must be accompanied by nationals of Hungary, Serbia or Turkey with a COVID-19 vaccination certificate;
-- residents of Hungary with a COVID-19 vaccination certificate stating that they received the vaccine in Hungary;
+ - passengers with a COVID-19 recovery certificate issued at most 6 months before arrival;
-- passengers younger than 6 years;
-- merchant seamen;
+ - merchant seamen.
-- passengers arriving from Australia, China (People's Rep.), Estonia, Hong Kong (SAR China), Japan, Korea (Rep.), Latvia, Luxembourg, New Zealand, Singapore, Thailand, Ukraine, United Kingdom or Viet Nam.
-5. A completed "Traveler Entry Form" must be presented at check-in and upon arrival.
+6. A completed "Traveler Entry Form" must be presented at check-in and upon arrival.
 The form can be obtained at <a href="https://register.health.gov.tr">https://register.health.gov.tr</a> .
  - This does not apply to passengers younger than 6 years.
+7. Passengers could be subject to quarantine for 14 days.